IBMAppModernization/app-modernization-session-replication-openshift4/README.md

 When you bring up the app in a new browser session the banner on the web page will say  **Hello stranger**.
 A new HTTPSession object is created and it's state is replicated to all the pods.
 When the app encounters an existing HTTPSession object the banner message will change to **Welcome back friend**.

-4.1 When you bring up the app verify that the banner says  **Hello stranger**
+4.1 When the app appears in your browser verify that the banner says  **Hello stranger**

    ![Running app](images/ss4.png)